ATHdevs/Auto-PCOS/README.md

 # Auto-PCOS

+Our Team achieved a **Rank of 3** in this challenge with an accuracy of around 90%

 This pipeline involves training a binary classification model using transfer learning with a ResNetRS420 base model.
 Here's a brief overview of the steps involved:
 1. Image Preprocessing: